mmm111mmm/inacityinthefuture/bornforthe7th.md

 # 0. Getting started - Printing your name

+This lesson deals with: compiing, statements, strings, printing.

 ## What is Java?